KishanGollamudi/cloudformation-vpc-peering/README.md

 ✅ **Secure Access Flow**
 - SSH into Public EC2 (Bastion) → Reach Private EC2
 - Test private subnet connectivity and file transfers

+### 🔧 Manual VPC Peering

+While this project leverages **AWS CloudFormation** for full automation, it's important to understand how **VPC Peering** is configured manually in the AWS Console or via CLI.
+Manually setting up VPC peering involves creating a peering connection between two VPCs, accepting the request from the requester/acceptor side, and updating the **route tables** in each VPC to enable private IP communication.
+Additionally, **security groups** must be configured to allow traffic between peered subnets.
+This hands-on understanding is valuable for troubleshooting or hybrid scenarios where IaC is not yet implemented.
+However, in this project, all these steps are declaratively handled by CloudFormation templates to ensure reproducibility and scalability.